(Flame Tree BBQ) Photo Credit: Joel

 Best for Burgers and Fries

 Located right near the standby for Rivers of Light, Restaurantosaurus provides a quick and tasty meal in DinoLand USA.
 This Dinosaur-themed cafe offers standard American fast-food like burgers, fries, hot dogs, and mac ‘n’ cheese.
 Tasty, but not for the health-conscious.
 Prices are in-line with similar Disney World restaurants (burgers are in the $10-$15 range), so a tab bit pricey for what you get.
-However, kids especially love Restauantosaurus and the fact that each kids’ meals is served with a sand pail and shovel only heightens the appeal.
+However, kids especially love Restauantosaurus and the fact that each kids’ meals are served with a sand pail and shovel only heightens the appeal.
 Overall, a good spot for kids or a quick burger, but nothing overly memorable for the adults.

 Recommendations: Go healthy with the Black Bean Burger or indulge with a Bacon Cheeseburger Combo (served with fries, drink, and warm caramel chocolate brownie (!)).